Warning: Pointless analogy time.

 - Had to google that one command or line of code that you sometimes need but never enough to properly get it into your head

-These things are not what we get paid to do, and they are not why we entered the business, we want to create cool shit, and things like the list above get in the way.
+These things are not what we get paid to do, and they are not why we entered the business, we want to create cool stuff, and things like the list above get in the way.

 So look, don't let boring repetitive stuff, no matter how easy to accomplish, get in the way of solving the problems you want to solve, and for goodness sake, don't crash into a bus full of orphans!